Best Chilean Foods and Where to Find Them in Santiago, Chile

 Mote con huesillos (large): CLP $1,200–2,000

-(Prices fluctuate; exchanges vary; these are ballpark ranges to help you plan.)
+(Prices fluctuate; exchange rates vary; these are ballpark ranges to help you plan.)

 Chilean flag flapping in Santiago, Chile

-09:00Coffee & sweet startBarrio Italia caféSplit a berlín and a slice of kuchen
+09:00Coffee and a sweet startBarrio Italia caféSplit a berlín and a slice of kuchen

-10:30Market wanderLa Vega CentralBuy fruit; snack on an empanada de pino
+10:30Market wanderLa Vega CentralBuy fruit; try an empanada de pino

-13:00Set lunchPicada in RecoletaOrder cazuela or porotos granados + house juice
+13:00Set lunchPicada in RecoletaOrder cazuela or porotos granados with house juice

 17:00Iconic refresherParque ForestalMote con huesillos from a cart